Want to actually enjoy your Disney vacation? Here are the most important things to remember so that the parents have fun on the Disney trip, too.

 The kids are prepped ahead of time and understand that part of being a family is taking turns while each of us experiences what we want from our family vacation.

 So while they may have fallen asleep during the Great Moments With President Lincoln presentation that Tim wanted to see, they didn’t complain because they knew that was on Daddy’s list.

 Our One Thing List for this trip included:

 - Tim: Great Moments With President Lincoln & Meet Donald (ok, that’s 2 things, but let’s not be picky here.)

-- Tiffany: It’s a Small World, which was celebrating it's 50th Anniversary.
-I even spotted Richard Sherman, woah!!!
+- Tiffany: It’s a Small World, which was celebrating its 50th Anniversary.
+I even spotted Richard Sherman playing the piano and singing out front, woah!!!

 - Peanut: Mr. Toad’s Wild Ride, we read “Wind in the Willows” together right before the trip to prepare.

 - Little Pea: Meet as many princesses as possible — which we solved with one breakfast in Ariel’s Grotto